The Neutrino Slice at Muon Colliders

-\emph{Beam polarization---} Muons produced from the decay in flight of pions are mildly polarized, with an average longitudinal polarization of $\mathcal{P_\mu}\sim 27\%$~\cite{Norum:1996mi,Palmer:1996gs,Blondel:2000vz}.
-It remains an open question whether this polarization can be enhanced or maintained throughout the acceleration and storage stages in ionization cooling.
-For $\mu$TRISTAN, on the other hand, muons from muonium are polarized by as much as $\mathcal{P_\mu}=0.9$~\cite{Hamada:2022mua} and the proposal aims to maintain $\mathcal{P_\mu}=0.8$ in the vicinity of the IP.
-Because the energy distribution of BINs varies significantly with $\mathcal{P_\mu}$, the BIN interaction rate and energy spectrum are sensitive to it and $\mathcal{P}_\mu$ can be directly measured.
-In the interval $0 < \mathcal{P_\mu}< 0.8$, the $\overline\nu_\mu$ ($\nu_e$) rate increases (decreases) by as much as $15\%$ ($25\%$); in addition, as shown in \cref{fig:polarization_ES}, the ES ratio in \cref{eq:Rthetaw} is also sensitive to $\mathcal{P_\mu}$.
-This shows that a percent-level measurement of the $E_e$-dependent ratio in \cref{eq:Rthetaw} can constrain the residual polarization of the muon beam at the level of $1\%$ or better at the 10 TeV MuC.

-These are just some of the application of a precision measurement of BINs at a MuC.
-In the Appendix, we present greater details of exclusive neutrino scattering channels, other potential applications, as well as our simulation prediction for the forward neutrino fluxes.
+These are just some of the applications of a precision measurement of BINs at a MuC.
+In the Appendix, we present greater details of exclusive neutrino scattering channels, potential effects of muon polarization, as well as our simulation prediction for the forward neutrino fluxes.
 We also note that several new physics searches discussed for the forward direction~\cite{King:1997dx,Bigi:2001xb,Adhikary:2024tvl,Liu:2024ywd} and beam dumps at a MuC~\cite{Cesarotti:2022ttv,Cesarotti:2023sje} could be adapted for the neutrino slice.